 Future food, today

-Welcome to Future Food, an exhibition by Next Nature Network in collaboration with NEMO Science Museum.
+Welcome to Future Food, an exhibition by Next Nature in collaboration with NEMO Science Museum.
 Curated by NNN fellow Chloé Rutzerveld and Tanja Koning, it involves a broad range of (inter)nationally renowned artists, designers and scientists, who all share their vision for tomorrow’s dinnerplate.
 The exhibition is divided in three scenarios; plant-based, animal-based and functional food; each section showcases a variety of potential future meals.